Love working with business owners and want to offer technical, administrative or marketing support to podcast owners remotely.

 I’m a “pick yourself up by your bootstraps” kind of gal, but I very much wish there had been a course like this to help me get started so I didn’t have to figure out how the wheel was made, so to speak.

-While there is nothing wrong with doing it the way I did and learning every little bit, piece-by-piece, the Podcast Assist course is a remarkably thorough resource for anyone looking to learn an entirely new and in-demand service offering!
+While there is nothing wrong with doing it the way I did and learning every little bit, piece-by-piece, Podcast Production School is a remarkably thorough resource for anyone looking to learn an entirely new and in-demand service offering!